 How do I find out if I am eligible for student funding?

-The Student Finance Company (i.e. Student Finance England, Wales, Northern Ireland or the SAAS) will decide your funding entitlement.
-To be classed as a 'home' student you must have been ordinarily resident in the UK for the 3 year period prior to the start of your course.
+Your Student Finance Company (i.e. Student Finance England, Wales, Northern Ireland or the SAAS) will decide your funding entitlement.
+To be classed as a home student you must have been ordinarily resident in the UK for the 3 year period prior to the start of your course.
 If you are unsure of your status contact your student finance company for further information.

 Who can nominate me for SHU Progress?

-Any of the following who know you can nominate you, and submit a SHU Progress application form on your behalf:
+Any of the following can nominate you, and submit a SHU Progress application form on your behalf:

 - your teacher or support worker in college